ethereum-git-sync/GitSync/README.md

 The minimum required scopes are 'repo', 'read:org', 'workflow'.
 ```

 The user is then prompted for a personal access token.
 The token is necessary for the login process to complete.
-One must be generated on the GitHub web client under the account you are attempting to log into.
-The necessary scope for the token is listed above, as well as a link to the page to create one.
+One must be generated on the GitHub web client at https://github.com/settings/tokens.
+The necessary permissions are 'repo', 'read:org', and 'workflow'.